Global solutions to the three-dimensional full compressible Navier-Stokes equations with vacuum at infinity in some classes of large data: Introduction

-There were lots of works on the well-posedness of solutions to the Cauchy problem and the initial-boundary-value problem for (\ref{3d-full N-S}).
-While, because of the stronger nonlinearity in (\ref{3d-full N-S}) compared with the compressible Navier-Stokes equations for isentropic flow (no temperature equation), many known mathematical results concern with the absence of vacuum (vacuum means $\rho=0$), refer, for instance, to \cite{Itaya, Jiang1, Jiang:Math Nachr, Kawohl, Kazhikhov-Shelukhi, Matsumura-Nishida: Kyoto Un, Matsumura-Nishida: CMP, Tani} for local or global existence of classical solutions in one dimension or high dimensions.
-In particular, Matsumura and Nishida in \cite{Matsumura-Nishida: Kyoto Un, Matsumura-Nishida: CMP} showed that the global classical solution exists provided that the initial data is small in some sense and away from vacuum in three dimensions.
+When the density has a positive lower bound (i.e., no vacuum at any point), the momentum equation and the energy equation are parabolic.
+In this case, there have been a lot of works so far on the well-posedness of solutions to the Cauchy problem and the initial-boundary-value problem for (\ref{3d-full N-S}).
+Refer, for instance, to these elegant works \cite{Itaya, Jiang1, Jiang:Math Nachr, Kawohl, Kazhikhov-Shelukhi, Matsumura-Nishida: Kyoto Un, Matsumura-Nishida: CMP, Tani} for local and global existence of classical solutions from one dimension to high dimensions.
+In particular, Matsumura and Nishida in \cite{Matsumura-Nishida: Kyoto Un, Matsumura-Nishida: CMP} showed that the global classical solution in three dimensions exists provided that the initial data is small in $H^3$.
 In one dimension and high dimensions with spherically symmetric solutions, the global existence of classical solutions with large initial data has been obtained (see \cite{Kazhikhov-Shelukhi, Kawohl, Jiang1}).
-On the existence, asymptotic behavior of the weak solutions to the system (\ref{3d-full N-S}) with $\inf\rho_0>0$, please refer, for instance, to \cite{ Jiang2, Jiang3, Jiang-Zhang:weak solutions, Hoff, Hoff-arma, Feireisl1} for one dimension and high dimensions.
+On the existence, asymptotic behavior of the weak solutions to the system (\ref{3d-full N-S}), please refer, for instance, to \cite{ Jiang2, Jiang3, Jiang-Zhang:weak solutions, Hoff, Hoff-arma, Feireisl1} from one dimension to high dimensions.